thedalles77/USB_Laptop_Keyboard_Controller/README.md

 # USB_Laptop_Keyboard_Controller
  This repo contains all the files that are needed to make a USB keyboard from an old laptop keyboard.

- See the "Instructable" at this address
+ See the YouTube video at this address.

- See the YouTube video at this address
+ See the "Instructable" at this address.

- A PDF version of the Instructable with additional information is in the directory with this README file.
+ All files and folders are listed below:

+ Instructable Laptop Keyboard Conversion to USB.pdf contains the text and pictures from the Instructable.

  Keyboard_Scanner.brd  EagleCad circuit board file for Teensy LC or 3.2.

  Blank_Key_Lists Folder